mberquer/mberquer/README.md

 - 👋 Hi, I’m @mberquer, please send me some raccoon memes
 - 👀 I’m interested in everything
-- ✨ trying to make a bullet hell rpg on unity✨ (not going well but lesgo)
+- 🐍 I'm a baby python 🐍
 - 🌱 I’m currently learning how to organize myself and not die under pressure
 - 🌈 Happy pride !

 <!---
 mberquer/mberquer is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.